envygeeks/jekyll-assets/README.md

 ```

 ## Default Plugins
-### Clojure Alternates
+### Google Closure Alternates
 ```
 gem "crass"
 ```

-Once crass is added, we will detect prefixes, and add `/* @alternate */` to them, with or without compression enabled, and with protections against compression stripping.
+Once crass is added, we will detect vendor prefixes, and add `/* @alternate */` to them, with or without compression enabled, and with protections against compression stripping.

 ### Font Awesome